Cavity antiresonance spectroscopy of dipole coupled subradiant arrays: Conclusions

 \section{Conclusions}

-We have shown that tailoring the \textit{collective} dissipative dynamics of $N$ dipole coupled emitters leads to high effective cooperativity even in the regime $Ng^2/(\kappa\gamma)\ll1$.
+Tailoring the \textit{collective} dissipative dynamics of $N$ dipole coupled emitters can lead to high effective cooperativity even in the regime $Ng^2/(\kappa\gamma)\ll1$.
 The immediate consequence is the occurrence of a narrow antiresonance dip with fast spectral phase switching without the need of strong individual coupling as in Ref.~\cite{sames2014antiresonance}.
-As it applies to narrow atomic transitions it hints towards applications for precision spectroscopy and in quantum network characterization.
-Further applications in hybrid optomechanics~\cite{juan2016near,dantan2014hybrid} where emitter-mediated phonon-photon interactions can greatly benefit from sharp resonances~\cite{dantan2014hybrid} can be envisaged.
+As it applies to narrow atomic transitions, it hints towards applications for precision spectroscopy and quantum network characterization.
 As opposed to using a lossy cavity field as an engineered bath leading to superradiance as in Ref.~\cite{mascarenhas2013cooperativity}, we only considered the naturally occurring environment provided by the free space radiation modes.
-We also mention that the regime treated here is perturbative, i.e. the emitters do not modify the bare mode functions of the cavity mode.
-Very interesting phenomena shall occur when the collective effects can strongly modify the scattering rate into the cavity mode as in Refs.~\cite{bettles2015cooperative, bettles2016cooperative, bettles2016enhanced, shahmoon2016cooperativity} leading to collective atomic reflectivity close to unity and opening up a novel regime of CQED.
+The regime treated here is perturbative; i.e. the emitters do not modify the bare mode functions of the cavity mode.
+Increasing the collective scattering rate close to unity~\cite{jenkins2012controlled,jenkins2013metamaterial,bettles2015cooperative, bettles2016cooperative, bettles2016enhanced, shahmoon2016cooperativity} should result in an interesting regime of cavity QED where the cavity mode functions are strongly modified by a relatively modest number of emitters.
+A dynamical regime can occur and be exploited for hybrid optomechanical applications~\cite{juan2016near,dantan2014hybrid} with emitters implanted on vibrating membranes.
+Stronger phonon-photon interactions could be designed that benefit from narrow collective resonances~\cite{dantan2014hybrid}.
 Similar considerations can be used to analyze metamaterial arrays, where classical analogues of subradiant states are also experimentally seen~\cite{jenkins2016many}.